Texas led nation in FDI, employment in 2020

 “That Texas led the nation in FDI is good news, especially in light of the pandemic and its global economic impact,” said Robert Allen, President and CEO of the Texas Economic Development Corporation (TxEDC).
 “The data shows that even during periods of economic uncertainty, business decision-makers around the world trust that Texas is always a great investment.”

-Allen credits Texas’ business climate, reasonable regulatory environment and its robust workforce for growth not only in foreign direct investment but in business relocations to Texas from states like California.
+Allen credits Texas’ business climate, reasonable regulatory environment, and Texas’ robust workforce for growth not only in foreign direct investment but in business relocations to Texas from states like California.

 Expenditures by foreign direct investors to acquire, establish, or expand U.S. businesses totaled $120.7 billion (preliminary) in 2020, according to the BEA report.
 Due to economic impact of the global pandemic, this represents a 45.4% decrease in foreign direct investment from 2019.
 As in previous years, most of the investment went toward the acquisition of existing businesses.